usnistgov/800-63-3/sp800-63b/sec8_security.md

 - *Something you are* may be replicated.
 For example, an attacker may obtain a copy of the subscriber's fingerprint and construct a replica.

-This document assumes that the subscriber is not colluding with the attacker who is attempting to falsely authenticate to the verifier.
+This document assumes that the subscriber is not colluding with an attacker who is attempting to falsely authenticate to the verifier.
 With this assumption in mind, the threats to the authenticator(s) used for e-authentication are listed in [Table 8-1](#63bSec8-Table1), along with some examples.

 <a name="63bSec8-Table1"></a>